 As Personal Fitness Trainer based in Long Beach California, I’m always seeking out the best and latest technology in the health and wellness space.
 Infrared pod is the latest technology in saunas.
 The pod heat is relatively mild.
 It feels like you’re lying in the sun on a hot day and feeling the warmth radiate to your core.
 Unlike conventional hot rock or steam saunas, which run at temperatures far beyond 200°F, infrared heat is adequate at temperatures between 100° to 150°F, which means it’s less likely to interfere with breathing and more likely to be bearable for the whole 30-minute session.

 Infrared Sauna Benefits

 Infrared systems are seven times more efficient in detoxifying the body than regular saunas because infrared heat penetrates human tissue rather than merely heating the skin’s surface.
 By elevating the body’s core temperature, infrared saunas may create a sweat that contains 20% toxins, compared to just 3% in a typical sauna.

 Loss of Weight

-This is one of the main reasons for loving the pod.
+This is one of the main reasons for loving the pod as well as the two-person saunas.
 It turns out that relaxing in an infrared sauna helped me lose some weight.
 Bodyweight and body fat can be dramatically reduced after a few weeks of sauna treatment.
 This is related to a higher heart rate and the body trying (using calories) to cool itself.